jtassia/You-Dont-Know-JS/es6 & beyond/ch1.md

 There's a great collection of ES6 shims called "ES6 Shim" (https://github.com/paulmillr/es6-shim/) that you should definitely adopt as a standard part of any new JS project!

 It is assumed that JS will continue to evolve constantly, with browsers rolling out support for features continually rather than in large chunks.
-So the best strategy for keeping updated as it evolves is to just introduce polyfill shims into your code base, and a transpiler step into your build workflow right now, and get used to that new reality.
+So the best strategy for keeping updated as it evolves is to just introduce polyfill shims into your code base, and a transpiler step into your build workflow, right now and get used to that new reality.

 If you decide to keep the status quo and just wait around for all browsers without a feature supported to go away before you start using the feature, you're always going to be way behind.
 You'll sadly be missing out on all the innovations designed to make writing JavaScript more effective, efficient, and robust.